SOURAVGHOSH123/backend-chat-application/README.md

-# Private-Chat-Application-using-MongoDB-and-Socket.io
+# backend chat aapplication using node js, Mongodb, Express JS and socket.io
-This repository contains a fully functional private chat application using MongoDB, Socket.io and Express that supports real-time chatting and also allows to retrieve chat when logged in later.
+This repository contains a fully functional backend chat application using MongoDB, Socket.io and Express that supports real-time chatting and also allows to retrieve chat when logged in later.

 ## Tech-stack -
 - HTML, CSS (for front-end interface)